shimizukawa/vagrant-chefenv/README.md

-chef cookbook maintainance environment by using Vagrant+Chef
+chef cookbook maintenance environment by using Vagrant+Chef
 =============================================================

 requirement